BLACK NECKED CRANE FESTIVAL:

 Day 03 Thimphu to Punakha

-After your breakfast your drive from Thimphu to punakha will be 3 hours passing through green forest along the ways.
-On the way visit dochula pass and on a clear day you can view the 360degree view of Himalayas and remote Gasa Dzong.
-Visit chimil Lhakhang the temple of fertility and the temple also have good history.
+After your breakfast your drive from Thimphu to Punakha will be 3 hours passing through green forest along the ways.
+On the way visit dochula pass and on a clear day you can view the 360-degree view of Himalayas and remote Gasa Dzong.
+Visit chimi Lhakhang the temple of fertility and the temple also have good history.

 Day 04 Punakha Village Walk:

 After breakfast drive to Phobjikha and visit the Gangtey Goenpa Monastery.
-The place also offers nice forest Hike.
+The valley also offers a nice forest Hiking trail starting from the road point to the hotel where you will be staying.
 Over night at Hotel.

 Day 07: Phobjikha to Paro Sightseeing